Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Rutgers and its opponents have scored at least 45 points -- this matchup's point total -- just twice this season.
+- Rutgers and its opponents have scored at least 44.5 points -- this matchup's point total -- only two times this season.

-- So far this season, 60% of Northwestern's games (3/5) have had more combined points than Saturday's over/under of 45.
+- In 60% of Northwestern's games this season (3/5), the teams combined to score more than Saturday's over/under of 44.5.

-- Saturday's total is 4.0 points lower than the two team's combined 49 points per game average.
+- The combined points per game average of the two teams, 49, is 4.5 points more than Saturday's over/under.

-- These two squads surrender a combined 50 points per game, 5.0 more than this contest's over/under.
+- The 50 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 44.5 over/under in this contest.

-- The average total in Scarlet Knights games this season is 50.7, 5.7 points above Saturday's total of 45.
+- The average total in Scarlet Knights games this season is 50.7, 6.2 points more than Saturday's over/under of 44.5.

-- The 45-point total for this game is 3.0 points below the 48.0 points per game average total in Wildcats games this season.
+- In 2021, games involving the Wildcats have averaged a total of 48.0 points, 3.5 more than the set over/under in this contest.

 Rutgers Stats and Trends